 - Add Za'atar seasoning or sumac.

-- To make it into a substantial meal, add a meat like grilled chicken, fish, beef or Tofu.
+- To make it into a substantial meal, add meat like grilled chicken, fish, beef or Tofu.

 What to serve the salad with